 Remember that in Task 3, the questions tend to go deeper into the topic to check:

-You must Read in order to improve your speaking.
+You must Read in order to improve your conversation.
 There is no other way to learn new words and sentence structures other than establishing a reading routine.

 Practice speaking with a partner.
 Remember that you will be tested within a conversation.
 Therefore, take a sample topic, get a partner and allot some time to speak at length, without any interruption.
 Make sure you maintain 100% honesty while you practice this.

 Take Speaking mock tests every day for 30 days before you take the exam.
-This helps you to alleviate the fear of spontaneous speaking and allow you to become more confident.
+This helps you to alleviate the fear of spontaneous covering and allows you to become more confident.